front-commerce/developers.front-commerce.com/source/docs/advanced/theme/wysiwyg.md

 **That's it!**

 Everything explained previously is the core behavior of the Wysiwyg implemented in Front-Commerce.
-It is *very* flexible as it was implements over a lot of iterations and feedbacks from our integrators.
+It is *very* flexible as it was implemented over a lot of iterations and feedbacks from our integrators.
 However, with this flexibility comes a bit of a complexity.
 Please keep in mind that you don't need to fully understand all of it to get started.
 However, if you've understood most of it, you will be able to dive into our code and understand how we have implemented platform specific Wysiwyg components.
 You could even use those components as an inspiration to develop your own specific behaviors.

 ### Existing platform specific `Wysiwyg` components